josephGZC/apple_products_performance/README.md

 ## 1. Project Background <a name="project-background"></a>
 <a href="#toc">[ back to contents ]</a>

-This project analyzes Apple product sales data from 2019 to 2022, with the primary objective of understanding trends in quantity sold across time, product categories, and regions.
-Using SQL for data extraction and Power BI for dashboard development, the goal was to uncover patterns that inform strategic pricing, product focus, and regional marketing efforts.
+This project analyzes Apple product sales data from 2019 to 2022, with the primary objective of understanding trends in quantity sold across time, product categories, and geographic regions.
+SQL was used for data extraction, cleaning, and transformation, while Power BI served as the visualization tool for deriving insights and presenting trends.
+The goal is to uncover actionable patterns that can guide strategic pricing, product positioning, and region-specific marketing.

 ## 2. Executive Summary <a name="executive-summary"></a>
 <a href="#toc">[ back to contents ]</a>

-This report presents an analysis of Apple product sales over four years, focusing on quantity sold as the primary metric, while also exploring supporting sales and order data across time, products, and geographies.
+This report presents an analysis of Apple product sales from 2019 to 2022, with a primary focus on quantity sold, complemented by revenue and ordering behavior across time, product categories, and regions.
+While unit sales showed relative stability over the years, 2022 marked a decline in quantity sold—yet total revenue continued to rise.
+This contrast highlights Apple’s growing reliance on premium pricing strategies, particularly through high-end models like the iPhone 14.
+Purchasing patterns also reveal that most customers opted for single-item transactions in 2021 and 2022, suggesting a preference for personal, high-investment purchases rather than bulk buying.

-Key findings reveal that while total quantity sold decreased, total revenue continued to grow, driven largely by premium-priced models like the iPhone 14.
-Most orders involved single-item purchases, and product category performance shifted, with accessories like Airtags briefly outperforming smartphones.
-Geographically, the United States dominated sales, particularly in cities like Glenade, Brooklyn, and New York.
+Beyond general trends, category-level shifts and geographic performance provide deeper insight.
+Smartphones remained dominant in most years but briefly lost ground in 2021, when Airtags surged in popularity.
+Laptops and tablets maintained steady demand, with laptops seeing increased traction in the last two years.
+On the regional front, the United States led all markets in quantity sold, with cities like Glenade, Brooklyn, and New York emerging as local sales hotspots.
+These findings suggest clear next steps: introduce more accessible product tiers to retain sales volume, expand the accessory line to capture repeat purchases, and activate localized marketing strategies in high-converting regions.

 ## 3. Dataset Overview <a name="dataset-overview"></a>
 <a href="#toc">[ back to contents ]</a>